BACCHUS2333/alpaca_trading.github.io/README.md

 Briefly describe the main sections or directories in your codebook, highlighting key strategies, functions, or utilities included.

-### 1. Strategy A
+### 1. Pair Strategy

-- Explanation of Strategy A and its purpose.
+- Explanation of pair strategy and its purpose.
 - Code snippets demonstrating the key components.

-### 2. Strategy B

-- Overview of Strategy B and its implementation details.
-- Examples of how to run and test this strategy.

 ## Contribution Guidelines